-NERSA has not yet announced the revised bulk electricity pricing structure.
-It has however published a guideline consultation paper wherein a bulk purchase price increase to municipalities of 17.8% is proposed, this will translate into a 14.59% increase in the price of electricity to municipal customers.
-The proposed tariff increase is subject to final approval from NERSA and will be implemented from 1 July 2021 as soon as final approval has been received.
+NERSA has published a final guideline increase to municipalities that include the Eskom bulk increase percentage.
+A bulk purchase price increase to municipalities of 17.8% is proposed, this translates into a 14.59% increase in the price of electricity to municipal customers.
+The proposed tariff increase is included in the budget, yet is still subject to final approval of the municipal tariffs by NERSA the tariff increase will be implemented from 1 July 2021 as soon as final approval is received.